 Rani Lakshmibai was the queen of Jhansi.
 She had adopted a son.
 Hence, she wanted her son to be the ruler of Jhansi.
-However, according to Lord Dalhousie’s Doctrine of Lapse policy, an adopted heir will not be allowed to acquire the kingdom once the father dies and the same will be annexed by the British.
+However, according to Lord Dalhousie’s Doctrine of Lapse policy, an adopted heir would not be allowed to acquire the kingdom once the father dies and the same would be annexed by the British.
 Hence, Rani Lakshmibai’s demand for recognizing her adopted son as the male heir of the kingdom was refused by the British.

 2. What did the British do to protect the interests of those who converted to Christianity?

 After 1830, the Company allowed Christian missionaries to function freely in its domain and even own land and property.
 In 1850, a new law was passed to make conversion to Christianity easier.
 This law allowed an Indian who had converted to Christianity to inherit the property of his ancestors.
 Many Indians began to feel that the British were destroying their religion, their social customs and their traditional way of life.

 3. What objections did the sepoys have to the new cartridges that they were asked to use?